Spin amplification in realistic systems: Setup

 \section{Setup}

-We focus on the 2D layout of the spins (depicted schematically in Fig.~\ref{fig_setup}(b)) due to it being easily transferrable to the experiments~\cite{kakuyanagi_prl16}.
-The spins are encoded in persistent-current artificial atoms, and the Hamiltonian of the ensemble is
+We focus on the 2D layout of the spins (depicted schematically in Fig.~\ref{fig_setup}) due to it being easily transferrable to the experiments~\cite{ebadi_nature21,scholl_nature21,kakuyanagi_prl16}.
+The spins are encoded either in the Rydberg atoms or in the persistent-current artificial atoms.
+The Hamiltonians for both systems are in the interaction picture with respect to the carrier frequency of the drive $\omega_\text{d}$ and use the rotating wave approximation.